Hasnat-Aarif-Aslam/Attention-Mechanism-Seq2Seq-Networks-Encoder-Decoder-Architecture/Layer Normalization.md

-# **BEFORE UNDERSTANDING LAYER NORMALIZATION, LETS HAVE A LOOK AT BATCH NORMALIZATION FIRST:**
+# **BEFORE UNDERSTANDING LAYER NORMALIZATION, LET'S HAVE A LOOK AT BATCH NORMALIZATION FIRST:**
+* in case of batch normalization, we normalize across the batch (column wise), like shown below.

 ![image](https://github.com/user-attachments/assets/1bc3c29e-1b46-4510-8801-d757267fa744)